oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/accessing-the-domain/port-forward.md

 kubectl port-forward service/domain1-admin-server -n mynamespace 32015:7001
 ```

-And the command's output will be similar to the following:
+The command output will be similar to the following:

 ```